psutils: Enhance PSU Update retry logic

 • phosphor-regulators: JSON-driven application that configures and monitors voltage regulators.

-• power-sequencer: A power sequencer monitoring application.
+• power-sequencer: Original power sequencer monitoring application.

 • power-supply: Original power supply monitoring application.